Disease Protocols - Diabetes Mellitus Type II - Medication Controlled

-This protocol is used for all diabetic applicants treated with oral agents or incretin mimetic medications (exenatide), herein referred to as
+This protocol is used for all diabetic applicants treated with oral agents or incretin mimetic medications (such as exenatide), herein referred to as medication(s).

 The initial Authorization decision is made by the AMCD and may not be made by the Examiner.
 An Examiner may re-issue a subsequent airman medical certificate under the provisions of the Authorization.

 The initial Authorization determination will be made on the basis of a Diabetes or Hyperglycemia on Oral Medications Status Report (PDF) signed and completed by the airman's treating provider or a report from the treating physician.
 The report must contain a statement regarding the medication used, dosage, the absence or presence of side effects and clinically significant hypoglycemic episodes, and an indication of satisfactory control of the diabetes.
 The results of an A1C hemoglobin determination within the past 30 days must be included.
 Note must also be made of the presence of cardiovascular, neurological, renal, and/or ophthalmological disease.
 The presence of one or more of these associated diseases will not be, per se, disqualifying, but the disease(s) must be carefully evaluated to determine any added risk to aviation safety.

 Re-issuance of a medical certificate under the provisions of an Authorization will also be made on the basis of reports from the treating physician.
 The contents of the report must contain the same information required for initial issuance and specifically reference the presence or absence of satisfactory control, any change in the dosage or type of medication, and the presence or absence of complications or side effects from the medication.
 In the event of an adverse change in the applicant's diabetic status (poor control or complications or side effects from the medication), or the appearance of an associated systemic disease, an Examiner must defer the case with all documentation to the AMCD for consideration.